Elytridfly/notes/5G AIoT.md

 	- slower data rates experiences when many users present
 - Limited Connection density
 	- total number of devices fulfilling specific quantity of service per unit area is limited
-	- connection to a network can be lost or verry slow in crowded areas
+	- connection to a network can be lost or very slow in crowded areas
 - Latency
 	- not reliable when rapid responses are needed